adityatripathiiit/Socket-Programming-Variants/Q1/README.txt

 To run the TCP server, go to the tcp folder and run the command python3 tcp_server.py

 To run the TCP client, go to the tcp folder and run the command python3 tcp_client.py.
 This will give the user options to send specific files.
 Those files can be selected and send.
+Enter the number of files required as a string seperated by a space.
+For example, if clients wants book number 1,2 and 4 then provide 1 2 4 as an input.
+For all the files, provide 1 2 3 4 5 as input.

 The same instructions goes for the UDP client and UDP server.

-To disable nagle's algorithm in TCP server uncomment line 21  in tcp_sever.py.

-To disable nagle's algorithm in TCP client uncomment line 29 in tcp_client.py.

-To disable delayed ACK in TCP server uncomment line 24 in tcp_server.py

-To disable delayed ACK in TCP client uncomment line 32 in tcp_client.py

-Buffersize can be changed in clients and servers of both tcp and udp, by changing the global variable BUFSIZE.

-To add sleep of 100 us in TCP server uncomment line 48 in tcp_server.py

-To add sleep of 100 us in UDP server uncomment line 29 in udp_server.py